Block storage performance

 Note

-Customize the capacity of elastic ephemeral disks for temporary data storage.
-For more about elastic ephemeral disks, see elastic ephemeral disk.
+An elastic ephemeral disk can be created with user-defined capacity for temporary data storage.
+For information about elastic ephemeral disks, see Elastic ephemeral disks.

 Two categories of elastic ephemeral disks are available: standard and premium.
 Standard elastic ephemeral disks are suitable for scenarios with large data volumes and high throughput needs, while premium elastic ephemeral disks are suitable for scenarios requiring small capacity but high IOPS.
 The following table describes the performance of each type: